BrendanMoore42/FBPublicPageScraper/README.md

 ## SEO_Tools
-Collection of SEO Tools for Facebook, Instagram, Twitter
+Collection of SEO Tools for Facebook, Instagram, Google using Selenium, Pandas and Python.

 ### Facebook
 Extract users and comments from a single or list of public pages.
 Does not require token or Graph-API access.